-Blogging is continuous as consistency and regular posting is key for both being found by readers and by Google Spiders.
+Blogging should be continuous, as consistency and regular posting are key for both being found by readers and by Google Spiders.

 The best way to keep your posting frequency up is to reduce your chance of not having anything to write about.